Nags Head North Carolina Ultimate Visitors Guide

 Outer Banks Seafood Festival (October)

-An event held each year at the Outer Banks Event Site in Nags Head to honor the area's rich fishing heritage.
+An event is held each year at the Outer Banks Event Site in Nags Head to honor the area's rich fishing heritage.
 Enjoy an array of fresh local seafood entrees prepared by chefs from some of the area's finest restaurants.

 Check out seafood cooking demonstrations, fishing boat and gear displays, fishing industry skills contests and competitions, local seafood cooking competitions, music, author readings, a chowder cook-off contest, activities for children and more.
 The Outer Banks Seafood Festival is THE most significant event of the year in Nags Head!

 OBX Brewtag (October)

 Flying kegs, plenty of craft beer, and tons of energy, and fun!
 Watch as teams toss their homemade flying machines (with kegs attached) off the top of a 20-foot flight deck to see whose creation can make it the furthest.

 Sample beers from almost every local brewery and savor food from some of the Outer Banks' best restaurants.
 Founded in 2015, the OBX Brewtag is one of the unique events in the United States.
 There are NO other competitions in the WORLD like this held at the Outer Banks Event Site in Nags Head.

 If you love craft beer or just want to watch some kegs fly - be sure to check out the OBX Brewtag in October.